You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 Safety or Straight Razors

-- Reason: Your pubic skin is very sensitive and will nick and cut easily.
+- Reason: Your skin down there is very sensitive and will nick and cut easily.
 Besides, do you really want a sharp blade down there?

 So, if you shouldn’t use a cheap disposable or a safety/straight razor, what is the best choice?